tumble1999/savaslabs.github.io/_posts/2016-08-02-internship-thoughts.md

 Since I’m located [2,845 miles](https://www.google.com/maps/dir/Portland,+OR/Durham,+NC/@39.4988195,-118.778336,4z/data=!4m13!4m12!1m5!1m1!1s0x54950b0b7da97427:0x1c36b9e6f6d18591!2m2!1d-122.6764816!2d45.5230622!1m5!1m1!1s0x89ace471120f66f1:0xe17ada898a46f27e!2m2!1d-78.898619!2d35.9940329) from Savas Labs HQ, one of my biggest concerns starting out as a newbie was the added challenge of telecommuting.
 To get me up and running as fast as possible, [Chris](http://savaslabs.com/team/chris-russo/) and I decided I’d fly to Durham to meet the team and work in the office together for my first week.

 It was great to kick-off my internship with in-person QA sessions and impromptu whiteboarding (not to mention meeting my teammates and being graciously invited to their homes!).
-Even though we relied on screenshares and conference calls just fine after that first week, being in the same physical space to start off with helped establish my presence with the team and laid the strong learning foundation for the remainder of my internship.
+Even though we relied on screenshares and conference calls just fine after that first week, being in the same physical space to start off with helped establish my presence with the team and laid a strong learning foundation for the remainder of my internship.

 ## An Inclusive Learning Environment

 Everyone at Savas Labs contributed to my learning!
-I was encouraged by all and no one was above taking the time to show me how to [install Composer](https://www.drupal.org/node/1791676) or configure [DrupalVM](https://www.drupalvm.com/).
+I was encouraged by the entire team, and no one was above taking the time to show me how to [install Composer](https://www.drupal.org/node/1791676) or configure [DrupalVM](https://www.drupalvm.com/).
 I felt comfortable asking questions and was encouraged to do so from the beginning.

 <img src="/assets/img/blog/internship-encouragement.png" class="blog-image-large" alt="Slack Encouragement">